TL;DR

 ActiveAdmin automatically decorates the resource collection with pagination.
 Instead

-of load_and_authorize_resource,
+of load_and_authorize_resource

-you should just call authorize_resource and leave the loading up to
+and leave the loading up to

 ActiveAdmin.
 The problem with this is that by not letting CanCan load